bejean/advanced-search-by-my-solr-server/readme.txt

 Advanced Search by My Solr Server plugin works with Solr 1.4.x and 3.x

-= How to manage Custom Post type, custom taxonomies and custom fields =
+= How to manage Custom Post type, custom taxonomies and custom fields? =

 Advanced Search by My Solr Server plugin is tested with "Custom Post Type UI" plugin for Custom Post type and custom taxonomies management and with "Custom Field Template" plugin for custom fields management